 After every month review charges and ROI and make a decision if it had value for the startup.
 By encouraging your remote team to make decisions without you can increase productivity and empower them to take ownership of their work.

 5. Have in-person team building once a year

 A remote worker management hack for startups is one that many startup founders simply don’t do – but absolutely should.
-Bringing the whole team together once a year may not be affordable, but to boost team cohesion and synergy, it is necessary.
+Bringing the whole team together once a year may not be affordable, but it is necessary to boost team cohesion and synergy.

 If you have a solid team in place that is perpetually showing results, get them together to make the bond even stronger.
 This can have a big-time productivity boost.
 You can hold a get together in a centrally located place for all to attend, or bring everyone remote into HQ for a few days.